elisaTramontiDiSopra/boilerplateUsage/README.md

 Plus with AOT a lot of errors are discovered during the build process instead of runtime.

+To test build on a mac, install `local-web-server` and run it in /dist folder with `ws --spa --static.index index.html`

 ### Coding
 Use a typescript aware editor like [visual studio code](https://code.visualstudio.com/)(best) or install a typescript plugin and linter extensions to [atom](https://atom.io/), webstorm or sublime.